Trending Topics

 Machine & part inspection: Smart glasses can help make machine and part inspection processes more accurate and efficient.
 For example, smart glasses might display a particular component in proper working condition, enabling the technician to compare the part being inspected as if the two were side by side.
 Smart glasses can also display common maintenance problems and failure states and can even detect and diagnose potential issues using AI technology.

 With these benefits and applications in mind, it is apparent that smart glasses have come into their own as a transformative tool in manufacturing maintenance, training and more.
-With AI and other supporting technology continuing to evolve, smart glasses are poised to make an even bigger impact in the near future and beyond.
-If interested in learning more about technology-driven industrial maintenance, contact ATS today.
+With artificial intelligence and other supporting technology continuing to evolve, smart glasses are poised to make an even bigger impact in the near future and beyond.
+With the idea of the smart factory looming on the horizon, the industry should be aware of how this technology can fit into the fully connected production facilities of tomorrow.